-January 1, 2017 on Koh Samui: Certainly there are lots of people around following New Year – but it’s still easily possible to get a seat at one of the island’s most popular bars.
-A week or so later, Samui soon quiets down after New Year.
-(The night before?
-You’d probably want a reservation).
+Certainly there are lots of people around following New Year – the busiest time of year on Samui – but it’s easily possible to get a seat at one of the island’s most popular bars the next day.
+A week or so later, as soon as schools resume, Samui really quiets down.

 January is a great time to visit Samui – especially later in the month.
 With good odds from the weather gods and balmy, barefoot days – it’s no hardship.
 January is one of my favourite months on Samui, especially when it quietens down from the Christmas rush.

 #5.
 Is January or February better on Koh Samui?